hugoroy/blog/a-small-lesson-about-patent-fud.md

 Of course, people who are aware enough of these issues will still be able to publish using Free Software with webM and Theora, and the next ones.
-But what about everything else?
-Do we want to accept the Web as a fragmented place.
+But what about everyone else?
+Do we want to accept the Web as a fragmented place?
 No, we want to keep the Web as it is, universal.

 IMHO, the only reason why things aren't so bad is thanks to Mozilla.
 By building Firefox, maintaining an independent browser engine when everybody's going WebKit, and getting involved in the whole HTML5 spec process, they've managed to hold back these attacks.
-But they haven't succeed entirely.
+But they haven't succeeded entirely.
 How long before Mozilla suffers from these attacks and cannot be as competitive as other web browsers?